 InterContinental Phuket Resort, north of Kamala Beach

-Authentic Thai flavours combined with modern technique and presentation.
-Sitting amongst the pine trees overlooking the spectacular view of Kamala Beach, Jaras is a sophisticated contemporary restaurant that combines authentic flavours and progressive presentation throughout the dining experience.
+Sitting amongst the pine trees overlooking the spectacular Kamala Beach, Jaras, Michelin Guide restaurant, is a sophisticated contemporary restaurant, combining authentic flavours and progressive presentation throughout the dining experience.

 Open time: 6-10pm